 Once your implant has healed and has adequately fused, a small connector called an abutment is attached to your replacement crown.
 A crown can be created out of resin, ceramic, or porcelain, which can make it indistinguishable from a natural tooth.
 As long as you stay away from sticky, extra crunchy foods, or refrain from bad habits like chewing ice, a dental implant can last for a long time.
 It does not take special treatment to keep it at its best.
 Remembering to brush and floss daily can be all it takes to keep your prosthetic in optimal shape.

 Even if you are missing several teeth, dental implants can be used to create a firm structure for bridges or dentures you may already have.
 Modern technology can also help create a more compact set of artificial teeth for you that rely on implants rather than your gums to stay in your mouth.
 This could mean a significantly lowered chance of having to deal with loose teeth and could allow those with a sensitive gag reflex the benefit of comfortable dentures.

 Dental implants can give back a smile to those who have been without teeth for a long time.
 It may be possible again to eat many of the foods they once enjoyed.
 Many could also appreciate the boost in self-esteem that comes from having a mouth full of strong teeth.
-With the dental advancements readily available to accommodate many of the needs or concerns of the individual patient, we here at Henderson Oral Surgery feel confident we can help you get back your smile.
-To learn more about implants, give us a call here at (702) 270-2999 for more information or to schedule an appointment.
+With the dental advancements readily available to accommodate many of the needs or concerns of the individual patient, we here at Henderson Oral Surgery & Dental Implant Center feel confident we can help you get back your smile.
+To learn more about implants, give our Green Valley or St Rose offices a call at (702) 270-2999 for more information or to schedule an appointment.